vim-zz/jinji/README.md

 ## Features

-- Tera template rendering: Process and render templates dynamically.
+- Tera template rendering: Process and render examples dynamically.
 - Header extraction and rendering: Supports cyclic rendering of headers in source files.
 - Markdown to HTML conversion: Converts markdown text to HTML format.
 - Custom Tera filters and functions: Includes implementations like the `Banana` filter and `HttpGet` function.